 To transfer files via Wi-fi direct you need to turn ON the Wi-Fi direct options from settings.
 To do so go into Settings -> Connections -> Wi-Fi then tap on the Wi-Fi Direct tab at the top.
 And once the connection is established you can share any files by clicking on the share button and selecting Wi-fi direct from there.

-Note that, some of these features might not work exactly the same in every android device, because every device is built upon the different custom skin over Android.
+Note that some of these features might not work exactly the same in every android device because every device is built upon a different custom skin over Android.